Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 In this post, we’ll cover five cold email templates we empower our users (salespeople) with to help them increase their sends and response rates.
 And we’ll tell you how to use each template.

-1. The Holiday & Weekend Cold Email
+1. Holiday & Weekend Cold Email Template

 Stop me if you’ve heard this before.
 “Don’t bother sending an email, it’s Friday.” or “Don’t bother sending an email, tomorrow’s Thanksgiving.”
 Whatever you do, do not follow that advice.
 Instead, send this cold email template: